tenstorrent/sfpi/README-riscv.md

 The Dejagnu test suite has been ported to RISC-V. This can be run with a simulator for the elf and linux toolchains.
-The simulator can be selected by the SIM variable in the Makefile, e.g. SIM=qemu, SIM=gdb, or SIM=spike (experimental).In addition, the simulator can also be selected with the configure time option `--with-sim=`.However, the testsuite allowlist is only mintained for qemu.Other simulators might get extra failures.
+The simulator can be selected by the SIM variable in the Makefile, e.g. SIM=qemu, SIM=gdb, or SIM=spike (experimental).
+In addition, the simulator can also be selected with the configure time option `--with-sim=`.
+However, the testsuite allowlist is only maintained for qemu.
+Other simulators might get extra failures.
 To test GCC, run the following commands:

     ./configure --prefix=$RISCV --disable-linux --with-arch=rv64ima # or --with-arch=rv32ima